In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Wash produce before use

 Soften the mushrooms

-In a small sauce pot, combine the shiitake mushrooms and 2 cups [4 cups] water.
+In a small sauce pot, combine the shiitake mushrooms and enough water to cover.
 Bring to a boil, cover, and cook, stirring occasionally, until softened, 3 to 5 minutes.
 Meanwhile, prepare the meatballs.

 Make the meatballs